gunnarku/gunnarku.github.io/resources.md

 * "[The illustrated guide to a Ph.D.](https://matt.might.net/articles/phd-school-in-pictures/)".
 It's worth reading all the other content from [Matt Might](https://matt.might.net/) as well.
 * "[A Reading List for PhD Students (and their Supervisors)](https://www2.dmst.aueb.gr/dds/res/phd/bib.htm)"
 * "[Open Science Policies](https://conf.researchr.org/track/icse-2021/icse-2021-open-science-policies)" by [Daniel Graziotin](https://ineed.coffee/).
+* "The Ph.D.
+Grind.
+A Ph.D.
+Student Memoir" by Philip J. Guo.
+See if you can find a PDF copy somewhere.
+[All the existing links are dead](https://news.ycombinator.com/item?id=17494273).

 ## Random tools